 Upon successful completion of the intake process residents are assigned a unit based on family size.
 Each of our units is a legally defined self-contained dwelling that includes full kitchen and bathroom facilities.
 Orientation in this unit includes expectations of cleanliness and compliance with house rules which include a curfew, quiet hours and participation in house chores, case management and wellness programming.
 Samaritan House is a drug and alcohol free facility.

-During the first three months of residency, our residents are in a state of “Emergency Shelter.”
+During the first thirty days of residency, our residents are in a state of “Emergency Shelter.”
 This indicates that they are to be in a purposeful period of crisis de-escalation and resolution.
 These crises can range from financial problems to family and custody issues, as well as legal obligations.
-Cristina Clerico, case manager, works with each resident to determine their particular obstacles and challenges that prevented them from keeping their home prior to residency.
-Ms. Clerico strives to integrate the realities of life outside our walls into case management while working with residents to address the specific issues or obstacles that led to their homelessness; not what they should need.
+Jeff Jones, case manager, works with each resident to determine their particular obstacles and challenges that prevented them from keeping their home prior to residency.
+Mr. Jones strives to integrate the realities of life outside our walls into case management while working with residents to address the specific issues or obstacles that led to their homelessness; not what they should need.
 Each resident is unique, as are their challenges.
+This phase is initiated with a $100.00 refundable deposit that will be returned to residents upon successful completion of the program.
 This delicate balance ensures that upon graduation, residents are equipped with the tools needed to be successful renters or homeowners.

 The final phase of residency is known as transitional housing.
 During this phase of residency, Samaritan House becomes the legal landlord of the resident unit by entering into a lease agreement with the tenant (resident.)
 Rental rates for the units are determined by the adjusted income equation, provided by the Federal Department of Housing and Urban Development (HUD.)
 This equation adjusts the monthly income of the tenant to account for childcare, healthcare and employment transportation costs.
 Samaritan House then assigns rent at 40% of the tenant’s gross adjusted income, typically between $140 and $170.
 Entering into a lease agreement ensures that Samaritan House can, as a landlord, legally provide a reference for tenants upon graduation.
 This is also another area where Samaritan House mimics the circumstances of the real world, while maintaining a supportive dynamic.